Kidsnd274/Av1anStaxRipWrapper/README.md

 ```

 ### Structure of override-workers.json
-The json file stores two keys for worker count and thread affinity. (at the moment both keys must exist) The values must be in integers.
+The json file stores two keys for worker count and thread affinity (at the moment both keys must exist).
+The values must be in integers.
 Example:
 ```
 {